mapkuff/web-thumbnailer/README.md

 # Web-Thumbnailator
 - On the fly image processing such as image cropping or water mark adding by just change image request url. that's it.
+- Once images was processed, It will be saved on a location which you can specify in configuration and they will be reused.
 - This project is integrated with [Spring](https://github.com/spring-projects/spring-framework) and also storing data in DB using `JPA` is optional (for backup purpose).
 - Btw we internally use [Thumbnailator](https://github.com/coobird/thumbnailator) for image processing. specially thanks to that project that make us easier to do image processing tasks.
 - support `Servlet` and will support [Netty](https://github.com/netty/netty) soon.